-"These spiders," says De Geer, "spin in the water a cell of strong, closely woven, white silk in the form of half the shell of a pigeon's egg, or like a This is sometimes left partly above diving-bell. water, but at others is entirely submersed, and is always attached to the objects near it by a great number of irregular threads.
+"These spiders," says De Geer, "spin in the water a cell of strong, closely-woven, white silk in the form of half the shell of a pigeon's egg, or like a diving-bell.
+This is sometimes left partly above water, but at others is entirely submersed, and is always attached to the objects near it by a great number of irregular threads.
 It is closed all round, but has a large opening below, which, however, I found closed on the 15th of December, and the spider living quietly within, with her head downwards.
-I made a rent in this cell and expelled the air, upon which the spider came out; yet though she appeared to have been laid up for three months in her winter quarters, she greedily seized upon an insect and sucked it.
-I also found that the male as well as the female constructs a similar subaqueous cell, and during summer no less than in winter +."
+I made a rent in this cell, and expelled the air, upon which the spider came out; yet though she appeared to have been laid up for three months in her winter quarters, she greedily seized upon an insect and sucked it.
+I also found that the male as well as the female constructs a similar subaqueous cell, and during summer no less than in winter." † We have recently kept one of these spiders for several months in a glass of water, where it built a cell half under water, in which it laid its eggs.